xPaw/Steam-Card-Farmer/README.md

 > [!IMPORTANT]
 > [The "I receive a new item in my inventory" notification type must be enabled](https://store.steampowered.com/account/notificationsettings)

-On the command line, just type `npm start`.
+> [!DANGER]

-If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.
+> If you have purchased a game in the past 14 days, **idling it will waive your right to a refund on Steam**.

+On the command line, just type `npm start` or `node index.mjs`.

 If you want to play a game while idler is running, press **Continue Launch** in Steam, and idler will wait until you finish playing to resume idling.
 You do not need to shut down the idler.

-#### Optional arguments
+### Arguments

+If no arguments are provided, it will ask for username and password interactively.
+Once logged in, it will store the refresh token in data folder, which will not ask for your password again.

+If the token was already stored, you can skip the interaction by passing username as an argument.

-For example: `npm start -- --username hello --min-playtime 120`
+For example: `node index.mjs -u hello --min-playtime 120`

 Name | Description
 ---- | -----------